 Item # 0240108

-Symphony breast pump includes 2-Phase Expression technology, unique overflow protection, double or single pumping, one knob control, whisper quiet operation, and is easy-to-clean.
+Symphony is a hospital-grade (multi-user) breast pump with proven performance that includes 2-Phase Expression Technology®, overflow protection, double or single pumping, one knob control, whisper-quiet operation, and is easy to clean.

 Features & Benefits